Description

 Which means for our asset as example:

-• The average days below previous high over 5 years of Boeing is 440 days, which is greater, thus worse compared to the benchmark SPY (118 days) in the same period.
+• Looking at the average days below previous high of 455 days in the last 5 years of Boeing, we see it is relatively larger, thus worse in comparison to the benchmark SPY (119 days)

 • During the last 3 years, the average days under water is 104 days, which is greater, thus worse than the value of 45 days from the benchmark.